rydmike/flex_color_picker/README.md

       height: 44,
       borderRadius: 4,
       color: dialogPickerColor,
+      onSelectFocus: false,
       onSelect: () async {
-        final Color colorBeforeDialog = dialogPickerColor;
+        // Store current color before we open the dialog. final Color colorBeforeDialog = dialogPickerColor;
+        // Wait for the picker to close, if dialog was dismissed,
-        if (!(await colorPickerDialog())) {
+        // then restore the color we had before it was opened. if (!(await colorPickerDialog())) {
           setState(() {
             dialogPickerColor = colorBeforeDialog;